Image Blog QAC Self Driving Cars Safe

 Self-driving cars have the potential to be safer than human drivers, according to experts.

-After all, human drivers get into millions of accidents each year.
-In 2016, there were over seven million accidents in vehicles with human drivers.
+The data to support the use of self-driving cars makes sense — after all, human drivers get into millions of accidents each year.
+In 2022, there were around six million accidents in vehicles with human drivers.
 Less than one percent of those accidents were fatal.

-Self-driving cars, on the other hand, are still being tested.
-They have a long way to go before they become the norm.
+However, other data from the study shows that self-driving cars have a long way to go before they become the norm.

 It's likely to take some time before we see widespread use of self-driving cars.